MaksiRose/paw-and-paper/README.md

 If you want to add a species, [click here to open the appropriate file.](https://github.com/MaksiRose/paw-and-paper/blob/main/utils/maps.js)

 First click the edit button (in form of a pencil) at the top right of the screen.
-Then go to the bottom of the file, and then paste this "species block" behind the last one of those species blocks:
+Then go to the bottom of the file, and paste this "species block" behind the last one of those species blocks:
 ```
 speciesMap.set('NAME', {
 	name: 'NAME',